 The languages of South America deliver a vast range of linguistic diversity.
 Indigenous languages rub shoulders with imported languages from Europe to create a linguistic melting pot like no other.

-I should be clear at this point that there is still much work to be done in terms of recording and classifying many South American languages.
+I should be clear at this point that there is still much work to be done in terms of recording and classifying many South America language.
 Some are spoken only in remote areas of dense jungle.
 Others have very few speakers.
 Others still blur the lines between language and dialect to the point that linguists are hard-pressed to deliver a definitive total number of languages in South America.

 What we do know is that many South American languages preserved their distinctive features thanks to geography.
 Jungles, mountains and wide, fast-flowing rivers have all served to keep people – and their native languages – in isolated communities until very recently, in historical terms.